America is better positioned to prosper when its people can contribute to its growth and be paid fairly for their contributions.

 As we build, the investments we make in union labor have incredible effects on our communities.
 We can show that communities with more union jobs have lower crime rates, and politicians need to know that.
 We can show that communities with more union jobs have better schools, and politicians need to know that.
 We can show that communities with more union jobs have healthier people, and politicians need to know that.

 Our membership is our greatest strength.
 Our confidence comes from knowing that all of us, together, can get things done like never before.
-In a year like 2020, our solidarity is an inspiration and a force for change.
-Together, we will lead the way as we show up as essential workers every day on the job and show up in November to vote.
+In a year like 2021, our solidarity is an inspiration and a force for change.
+Together, we will lead the way as we show up as essential workers every day on the job and show up at the polls to vote.